International Conference Call Austria

 - Austria's Telecommunications System According to the CIA World Factbook, as

-preference for mobile phones over landlines is similar to the preference of other nations, with landline use falling
+This preference for mobile phones over landlines is similar to the preference of other nations, with landline use

-advantages and availability of mobile phones.
-In fact, landlines have been declining since the mid-1990s.
+falling due to the advantages and availability of mobile phones.
+In fact, landlines have been declining since the

 Austria's highly developed telecommunications system is fueled by an extensive fiber optic network.
 The country